droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 Learning steps to develop a Droonga plugin by yourself.

-This page focuses at the adaption phase for Droonga plugins.
+This page focuses on the adaption phase for Droonga plugins.
 At the last, wraps up them to make a small practical plugin named `store-search`, for the adaption phase.

 ## 前提条件